spatialillusions/milsymbol/docs/README.md

 }
 ```

-This is a class for bounding boxes.
+Creates a bounding box Object.
 It is initiated with an optional object.
 Values that are omitted will default to 100, and if an object isn't provided all values will default to 100.

 **Returns**